snikket-im/snikket-sdk/README.md

 # C

-libsnikket.so and cpp/snikket.h, the latter has documentation comments
+libborogove.so and cpp/borogove.h, the latter has documentation comments

 ## Alpine Linux